-- 1) The Department had not performed an initial complete reconciliation of its census data recorded by SERS and CMS to its internal records to establish a base year of complete and accurate census data. - 2) After establishing a base year, the Department had not developed a process to annually obtain from SERS and CMS the incremental changes recorded by SERS and CMS in their census data records and reconcile these changes back to the Department's internal supporting records. - 3) Two of 80 (3%) employees tested did not have documentation supporting the employee's total compensation as determined under the Illinois Pension Code (40 ILCS 5/14-133(a)), as adjustments were posted for longevity pay which the Department could not substantiate from its own records.
-We considered the impact of the portion of these employees' total compensation that was unsupported and determined these amounts did not materially impact the Department's financial statements.
+- 1) The Department had not performed an initial complete reconciliation of its census data recorded by SERS to its internal records to establish a base year of complete and accurate census data. - 2) After establishing a base year, the Department had not developed a process to annually obtain from SERS the incremental changes recorded by SERS in their census data records and reconcile these changes back to the Department's internal supporting records.